Alliance-Software/vitasite-docs/docs/index.md

 ## Simple Tools You Can Use from Anywhere

-We built the VitaSite Content Management System (CMS) around simple, browser-based tools that you can use from any computer that has an Internet connection.
+We built the VitaSite Content Management System around simple, browser-based tools that you can use from any computer that has an Internet connection.
 In this way, you can update your website from your office, your kitchen table, or from a hotel room half way around the world.
 It requires no special desktop software.
-If you have Internet Explorer, Netscape Navigator, Apple Safari, or just about any other modern web browser, then you have all the software you need.
+If you have Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, Apple Safari, or just about any other modern web browser, then you have all the software you need.

 ## Consistent Look & Feel